dan-carroll/Awesome-Projects/README.md

 # Awesome-Projects
 Dan Carroll's list of awesome projects on GitHub.
-Stuff that I find are awesome and use myself.
+Stuff that I find are awesome, and possibly use myself.

 ## GitHub Tutorials